ovn-org/ovn-heater/README.md

 need to resolve to the same host. `localhost` will not work since this does not resolve to a unique host.

-## Minimal requirements on the ORCHESTRATOR node (tested on Fedora 32)
+## Minimal requirements on the ORCHESTRATOR node (tested on Fedora 38 and Ubuntu 22.10)

 ### Install required packages: